 For information on interpreters at schools, i.e. parent-teacher meetings etc., please scroll down or go to Interpreting FAQs.

-Certain Irish legislation and Statutory Instruments mention provision of an interpreter, including –
+Certain Irish legislation and Statutory Instruments relate to the provision of access through Irish Sign Language (ISL) to members of the Deaf community, including —

 - Equal Status Act 2000